OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Understanding the Role of SGLT-2 Inhibitors in Diabetes Management

 By blocking these transporters, these medications reduce renal glucose reabsorption and increase urinary excretion of glucose, resulting in improved glycemic control.
-The ability of SGLT-2 inhibitors to lower blood sugar levels independent of insulin secretion or action makes them an attractive option for patients with T2DM who may have limited response to other antidiabetic agents.
+The ability of SGLT-2 inhibitors to lower blood sugar levels independent of insulin secretion or action makes them an attractive option for patients with T2DM who may have a limited response to other antidiabetic agents.
 Beyond their direct impact on glycemic control, emerging evidence suggests that SGLT-2 inhibitors also exert beneficial effects on renal function and cardiovascular outcomes through their actions on renal glucose reabsorption.

 Several clinical trials have demonstrated that these drugs can decrease albuminuria, a marker of kidney damage, and slow the progression of diabetic kidney disease.
 These effects are believed to be mediated by reducing intraglomerular pressure and improving tubulointerstitial fibrosis.
 Furthermore, SGLT-2 inhibitors have been shown to promote natriuresis and diuresis, leading to reductions in blood pressure and body weight.
 These metabolic benefits are particularly relevant for patients with T2DM who often struggle with hypertension and obesity.